uwmadisoncals/cals-main-plugins/types/readme.txt

 = MULTILINGUAL READY =

 Types is the only custom fields and post types plugin that's built multilingual-ready.
 It plays perfectly with [WPML](http://wpml.org).
 You'll be able to translate everything, including texts and labels in the WordPress admin and user-content for front-page.
+See the [guide for translating Toolset](https://toolset.com/documentation/translating-sites-built-with-toolset/).

 = BUILT FOR STABILITY =